 FSK or Frequency Shift Keying

 is a scheme in which digital information is transmitted through discrete frequency changes of a carrier wave.
 The simplest FSK is binary FSK (BFSK).
 BFSK literally implies using a pair of discrete frequencies to transmit binary (0s and 1s) information.
 With this scheme, the "1" is called the mark frequency and the "0" is called the space frequency.
-The time domain of an FSK modulated carrier is illustrated in the figures to the right.
+The time domain of an FSK modulated carrier is illustrated in the figures up from here.

 Another form of FSK that alot of sound card hams use is called AFSK

 Audio frequency-shift keying (AFSK) is a modulation technique by which digital data is represented by changes in the frequency (pitch) of an audio tone, yielding an encoded signal suitable for transmission via radio or telephone.
 Normally, the transmitted audio alternates between two tones: one, the "mark", represents a binary one; the other, the "space", represents a binary zero.

 AFSK differs from regular frequency-shift keying in performing the modulation at baseband frequencies.
 In radio applications, the AFSK-modulated signal normally is being used to modulate an RF carrier (using a conventional technique, such as AM or FM) for transmission.

 AFSK is not always used for high-speed data communications, since it is far less efficient in both power and bandwidth than most other modulation modes.
 In addition to its simplicity, however, AFSK has the advantage that encoded signals will pass through AC-coupled links, including most equipment originally designed to carry music or speech such as a sound card in the computer.